exp1007/LowLevelMacro/README.md

 # LowLevelMacro
-This is a lightweight macro recorder and player that uses low level mouse &amp; input hooks to get the most accurate inputs.
+This is a lightweight macro recorder and player that uses low level mouse &amp; keyboard hooks to get the most accurate inputs.